whiteducksoftware/azure-devops-build-agent-pro/docs/scalable.md

 ## Create a scale set agent pool

-- Open the *Organisation Settings* in your DevOps Organisation
+- Open the *Organisation Settings* or *Project Settings* in Azure DevOps
 - Navigate to **Agent pools** under the **Pipelines** section and click **Add pool**

 ![agent_pools](img/agent_pools.png)